When the time comes to Bug Out, you need a good reliable backpack for your Premade Bug Out Bag!

 Water weighs 8.34 pounds per gallon and someone needs to lug it so consider your water options carefully, especially if you’re packing for children and infants.

 Aside from food and water, you need a way to cook the food and boil the water.
-To cook the food, you’ll need a basic cooking set, which would be lightweight pots that can be used over campfires or on a portable camp stove.
+To prepare the menu, you’ll need a basic cooking set, which would be lightweight pots that can be used over campfires or on a portable camp stove.

 Then you’ll want to pack clothes for two days.
 The clothes that you’re wearing when you bug out will count as your third set.
 And make sure you pack long pants, long-sleeved shirts and other clothing that will keep you (all) warm.